nathanKramer/nathanKramer.github.io/_posts/2017-12-6-certainty.markdown

 We might start with admitting that not a single person on earth is certain about what happens after death.

 Let's stop pretending and start learning.

+> The person who is certain, and who claims divine warrant for his certainty, belongs now to the infancy of our species.
+> &mdash; Christopher Hitchens

 ## Related reading: